 '''

 case End ⇒

 queue !
 UnregisterConsumer

 case UnregistrationOk ⇒

-// reply to ClusterSingletonManager with hand over data,

-// which will be passed as parameter to new consumer singleton

-context.parent ! current

 context stop self

+case Ping ⇒

+sender !
+Pong

 '''

 Note that you can send back current state to the ClusterSingletonManager before terminating.
 This message will be sent over to the ClusterSingletonManager at the new oldest node and it will be passed to the singletonProps factory when creating the new singleton instance.

-With the names given above the path of singleton actor can be constructed by subscribing to MemberEvent cluster event and sort the members by age to keep track of oldest member.
+With the names given above, access to the singleton can be obtained from any cluster node using a properly configured proxy.